zerodefect-testhouse/robotframework-BeholderLibrary/README.md

 # Robot Framework - BeholderLibrary

-A Robot Framework's library to integrate with the Zero-Defect's Visual Regression testing platform.
+A Robot Framework's library to integrate with the Zero Defect's Visual Regression testing platform.

 ## Installation